-Investment trust and agency funds are reported using the economic resources measurement focus and the accrual basis of accounting.
-The agency fund has no measurement focus but utilizes the accrual basis of accounting.
+The Investment Trust and Agency fund is reported using the economic resources measurement focus and the accrual basis of accounting.
+The agency funds have no measurement focus but utilize the accrual basis of accounting.

 E. Financial Statement Amounts

 Cash and Investments